View all newsletters

 The Dorchester

 The Dorchester is an iconic part of British heritage and a world-renowned landmark on London’s glamorous Park Lane.
-A 1930s art deco exterior houses 250 rooms and suites designed with classic English interiors, plus three contemporary roof suites with wraparound outdoor terraces overlooking the London skyline.
+A 1930s art deco exterior houses 250 rooms and suites designed with classic English interiors, plus contemporary roof suites with wraparound outdoor terraces overlooking the London skyline.

 In recent years, the hotel has proved its place as one of the best hotels in London via an extensive refurbishment that will touch all floors.
 Designers Pierre-Yves Rochon and Martin Brudnizki were brought in to tackle the tricky brief of updating the iconic hotel while retaining every ounce of that historic charm.
 The risk paid off and The Dorchester continues to revel in its new look.

 Dining here is top notch too.
-For special occasions there is the three-Michelin-starred Alain Ducasse at The Dorchester, and for equally special but less budget-busting, there is the revamped The Grill by Tom Booton, or the Art Deco-inspired Cantonese restaurant, China Tang.
+For special occasions, there is the three-Michelin-starred Alain Ducasse at The Dorchester, and for equally special but less budget-busting, there is the revamped The Grill by Tom Booton, or the Art Deco-inspired Cantonese restaurant, China Tang.
 Be sure to stop by the Vesper Bar after dinner for one of its signature martinis.

 Top suite: Harlequin Penthouse